loading content..

 Faculty

 Michael Ostermann is an Associate Professor at the School of Criminal Justice at Rutgers University-Newark.
-His research interests primarily lie within the fields of prisoner reentry and corrections, and how they intersect with public policy.
-His recent work investigates the impact of post-release reentry services upon recidivism, whether effects vary across different levels of programmatic...
+His research interests primarily lie within the fields of institutional and community corrections, rehabilitation and reentry, and how they intersect with public policy.
+His recent work investigates the impact of in-prison and post-release rehabilitative services upon outcomes throughout the life...
 Learn More